MatthewMiecz/MatthewMiecz/README.md

 Im Matthew Mieczkowski!
 My interests are in all things computers.
-Hardware, Software, etc
+Hardware, Software, etc. I am currently studying to become an Electrical Engineer.